PiotrTrzpil/push-publisher-akka-streams/README.md

 The timed tick source uses this approach.
 If the subscriber is not prepared to receive the tick at the time it is produced, it is dropped.

+The second approach - buffering - is really only a slight modification of the first one.
+Here, we have two choices: either the buffer will be bounded by some maximum number of elements or unbounded.
+Bounded one will in most cases just defer the moment of losing an element, but it might be useful if there are some short peaks in rate in the stream.
+Unbounded one on the other hand can be dangerous: a long rate peak or a consistently high rate of elements compared to the subscriber speed will result in out of memory error.
+This is something reactive streams strives to avoid in the first place.

+The approach of aggregation - the third one - is an interesting one.
+We can use it only if the elements produced have the property of being combinable, and the most straightforward example of it is a state of some sensor.
+If our stream represents contant updates of a measured value, we could aggregate them, taking several elements in the buffer and computing value average and timespan it represents.
+We could do it per constant numer of elements, per constant time or use other algorithm.

+Throttling

 There is also a most straightforward example of a push-based source: a generic source that produces an element at any time when it receives a signal (message, method call etc.).
 It could be then used to implement any source that cannot be controlled.